DryShips: This Is Massive

 Investment Thesis

 Since my sell rating on November 18, 2016, the stock has dropped down from $400 to $1.30, a 99.68% drop.
-Stocks are getting worse for DryShips (NASDAQ:DRYS) day by day.
+DryShips (NASDAQ:DRYS) stock is getting worse day by day.
 The stock is only moving downwards as result of ongoing massive dilution and non-stop reverse splits.
 On May 2nd, we should know the ratio of the sixth reverse split.
 Even though the stock is touching 52 weeks low on a regular basis, there is no real bottom yet.

 Another Reverse Split, #6 & Shareholders have no say in the company's decision